jhhung/Tailor/README.md

 #### troubleshooting
 - If you got linker error, it is possible that the default library in the lib/ is not suitable to your platform.
- There are two libraries available, one is for Mac OSX one is for Linux, rename the one that fit the best to "libabwt_table.a", and retype
+ There is one library available for Linux, rename the one that fit the best to "libabwt_table.a", and retype
 ```bash
 make